Photo: Madison Stevens / Polar Bears International

 Immerse yourself in our Beluga Cams, streaming live from the Churchill River and Hudson Bay.

 During ice-free periods in the summer months, about two-thirds of the world's beluga population (approximately 150,000 whales) spend time in more southern Canadian waters.
-Thousands of beluga whales travel to the Churchill River, which flows into Hudson Bay, to feed, molt, and give birth to their vulnerable calves in the safety of the shallow waters.
+Thousands of these whales travel to the Churchill River, which flows into Hudson Bay, to feed, molt, and give birth to their vulnerable calves in the safety of the shallow waters.

 Beluga Boat Underwater Cam